Juliendnte/Juliendnte/README.md

 ## 🚀 About Me

 - 🌍 I'm based in Aix-en-Provence, France.
-- 🎓 I'm a first-year student at YNOV Aix campus.
+- 🎓 I'm a second-year student at YNOV Aix campus.
 - 🌱 I'm currently learning more about full-stack development.
 - 💬 Ask me about technology, programming, and web development.
 - 📫 How to reach me: [Email](mailto:julien.dante@ynov.com)